SCK59/sck-testv3/README.md

 _Using Docker Desktop,_
   The files in repo for this deployment are:

-    * k8test2_nmspc.yaml - This YAML file creats a new namespace "technical-test".
+    * k8test2_nmspc.yaml - This YAML file creats a new namespace 'technical-test'.
     * k8test2.yaml       - This YAML file will deploy application in namespace created.